Knowledge base

 Regarding the scope of searches:

-• The mention "Search in all folders" does not include by default neither the Trash, nor the Spam folder.
+- The mention "Search all emails" does not include the Trash, nor the Spam folder:

-• You will then need to go specifically to the Trash or Spams to perform the search there.
+- You will then need to go specifically to the Trash or Spam to perform the search there, or launch the search by selecting one of these 2 elements:

 To search for the trace of an email or know its activity, you can also search in the logs of an email address.

 To know how your specific messaging application performs searches, consult its documentation.
-For example, desktop apps (desktop application) Thunderbird and Outlook can synchronize messages locally and perform local searches, while other applications may prefer to search on the IMAP server and in this case, the software/messaging client sends a search command to the server, which then searches through all messages stored on the server and returns the results to the software/messaging client.
+For example, desktop apps (desktop application) Thunderbird and Outlook can synchronize messages locally and perform local searches, while other applications may prefer searching on the IMAP server and in this case, the software/email client sends a search command to the server, which then searches through all messages stored on the server and returns the results to the software/email client.

 Search for a contact